Claude vs ChatGPT: Stop choosing. Start routing.

 Claude Cowork: the front door

-Runs from the regular Claude desktop app.
-Clickable plugins and connectors.
+Runs from the regular Claude desktop app — GA since April 2026, and included even on the free tier.
+Clickable plugins and connectors, works your local files and Microsoft 365.
 No terminal required.
 Right answer for most marketers, especially inside organizations where IT won't approve a CLI install.
-Note: not for regulated workloads.
-Cowork activity isn't captured in audit logs.

 Claude Code: the workshop